arrecio/pySimRadio/README.md

 ## vosk model

-A vosk model must be downloaded in order to use this program.
+A vosk model must be downloaded in order to use this script.
 Many models are available at https://alphacephei.com/vosk/models.

-Download the model for the language you want to use and decompress its contents into the program folder, then rename it to "model"
+Download the model for the language you want to use and decompress its contents into the main folder, then rename it to "model"

 A custom path can also be established by modifying the code in main.py: